- See Key Performance Indicators »

 Note: The inverse of the graduation rate is not the dropout rate.

-Target #3: Increase the teacher retention rate through the Alaska Statewide Mentor Program
+Target #2: Increase the teacher retention rate through the Alaska Statewide Mentoring Program

-Analysis of results and challenges: The goals of the Alaska Statewide Mentor Program (ASMP) are to increase teacher retention and improve student achievement through quality mentoring to first- and second-year teachers new to the profession (called early career teachers).
+Analysis of results and challenges: The goals of the Alaska Statewide Mentoring Program (ASMP) are to increase teacher retention and improve student achievement through quality mentoring to first- and second-year teachers (called early career teachers, or ECTs).

 Average retention rates for teachers served by ASMP are shown in the chart based on location of district (rural, urban) and years of teaching experience (first, second).
-Overall, ASMP-mentored teachers average a year-to-year retention rate of 80% from 2004-2005 through 2011-2013.
-Research has also shown promising results of closing the student achievement gap between early career teachers and veteran teachers through ASMP mentoring.
+Overall, ASMP-mentored ECTs average a year-to-year retention rate of 80% from 2004-2005 through 2013-2014.
+ASMP research has also shown promising results of closing the student achievement gap between ECTs and veteran teachers through ASMP mentoring.
+In the spring of 2012, K-12 Outreach office won an Investments in Innovations grant; this five-year federally funded study will examine the effectiveness of ASMP model in five urban contexts in Alaska, as evidenced by teacher retention, teacher instructional capability and student achievement.

-Project numbers since inception have remained consistent, serving on average about 380 early career teachers (ECTs) a year.
-In the beginning years of the project about 75% of the ECTs served by ASMP were from rural districts with the remaining 25% from the top five largest urban districts in the state.
-Due to funding changes in the Fall of 2011, ASMP served primarily rural districts (97% of ECTs) in academic year 2011–2012 (AY12) and then an increased amount of urban teachers again in AY13 (80% rural, 20% urban).
-Overall, ASMP has served over 2,100 individual ECTs through training 108 experienced Alaska teachers as high-quality mentors through AY13.
+Over ten years, ASMP has been invited into 52 of the 54 school districts within the state to serve their ECTs.
+Project numbers since inception have remained consistent, serving on average about 396 ECTs a year.
+In the beginning years of the project about 75% of the ECTs served by ASMP were from rural districts with the remaining 25% from five urban districts in the state.
+Overall, ASMP has served over 2,300 individual ECTs through training of nearly 130 experienced Alaska teachers as high-quality mentors through AY14.

 Analysis of results and challenges: Pre-Kindergarten: